Efficient Zeroth-Order Federated Finetuning of Language Models on Resource-Constrained Devices: Results

-We compare our \ac{METHOD} with zeroth-order DecomFL \cite{decomfl_cite} and FedZO \cite{fang2022communication}.
-Both approaches utilize the forward difference where for DecomFL, we set $P=10$ equal to the original paper setting.
-For FedZO, the paper considered training from scratch while using high $P$ (e.g. 20 and more), however, we found this number to be not required for the fine-tuning scenario.
+We compare our \ac{METHOD} with zeroth-order DecomFL ~\citep{decomfl_cite} and FedZO ~\citep{fang2022communication}.
+Both approaches utilize the forward difference for zeroth-order gradient estimation.
+Forward difference requires less computation compared to central difference since the network is only perturbed in one direction, thus conducting only $P+1$ forward passes.
+For DecomFL, we set $P=10$ equal to the original paper setting.
+For FedZO, the paper considered training from scratch while using high $P$ (e.g. 20 and more); however, we found this number is not required for the fine-tuning scenario.
 We did a grid search and selected $P=5$ for FedZO as it provides a better option.
-Forward difference requires less computation compared to central difference since the network is only perturbed in one direction, where the forward cost is $\text{zo-fw}_{\text{\acsp{FLOP}}} = \text{fw}_{\text{\acsp{FLOP}}} + (\text{fw}_{\text{\acsp{FLOP}}} \times P)$ and the perturbation cost $\text{zo-p}_{\text{\acsp{FLOP}}} = \text{p}_{\text{\acsp{FLOP}}} \times 2 \times P$, using the seed trick.
-In all zero-order optimization experiments, we disable the effect of train-time behaviors in layers e.g., dropout, ensuring that these layers operate in inference mode during local updates.
+In all zeroth-order optimization experiments, we disable the effect of train-time behaviors in layers, e.g., dropout, ensuring that these layers operate in inference mode during local updates.
 This setting eliminates additional stochasticity introduced by trainable layers, which can otherwise degrade gradient estimation quality, leading to reduced accuracy and slower convergence.
 While prior methods such as DecomFL did not explicitly adopt this configuration, we applied the same adjustment to ensure a consistent comparison across all methods.

-\paragraph{Computation Evaluation:} In \cref{fig:computation_results}, we present the cumulative computation to test loss for \ac{METHOD}, FedZO and DecomFL.
-We compare the computation that is required for \ac{METHOD} to reach the lowest recorded loss for the other DecomFL and FedZO.

-In comparison with DecomFL, \ac{METHOD} utilizes $2.1\times$, $2.2\times$ and $2.5\times$ less G\acp{FLOP} on SST2, RTE, and WIC, respectively.
-This gain of improvement is divided into two folds. \ac{METHOD} and DecomFL convergence in similar amount of rounds, however, \ac{METHOD} provides much lower computation efficiency per round and thus in total.

-Furthermore, compared to FedZO, \ac{METHOD} utilizes $2.2\times$, $3\times$, and $1.6\times$ less computation in SST2, RTE, and WIC.
-The computation cost per round is approximately equal (i.e. FedZO use more $1.04\times$ computation).
-The large improvement is because \ac{METHOD} convergences much faster than FedZO due to the use of central difference and the proposed split perturbation technique.
+FedKSeed ~\citep{kseed} uses central difference and relies on a finite pool of seeds from the server for gradient estimation on the clients' side, which can degrade model utility when the number of seeds is limited.
+The finite seed pool design stems from the assumption that the server does not retain a copy of the model, and as noted in ~\cite{kseed}, it can lead to slower convergence compared to FedZO.
+The finite pool approach is considered orthogonal to ours in settings where the server does not have access to the global model.
+In \cref{subsec:ablation}, we also compare with different numbers of perturbation cases using central difference, which can be considered as an upper bound for FedKSeed in such a case.